Skip to main content

 Event Volume Analysis and Reduction

 Effective cost optimization begins with understanding your current event volume and identifying opportunities for reduction without compromising security or compliance requirements.
-Analyze your CloudTrail logs to identify high-volume events and determne which events can be safely excluded.
-This analysis can help you determin your advanced event selector strategy.
+Analyze your CloudTrail logs to identify high-volume events and determine which events can be safely excluded.
+This analysis can help you determine your advanced event selector strategy.

-Implement a layered filtering approach that prioritizes security and compliance events while progressively filtering out routine operational activities.
+Implement a layered selection approach that prioritizes security and compliance events while progressively excluding routine operational activities.
 Start with broad inclusion criteria for security-relevant events, then add specific exclusions for known routine operations.
 For example, include all write operations but exclude specific automated processes that generate predictable, low-risk events.
-Use the startsWith and endsWith operators to create pattern-based filters that can efficiently exclude entire categories of routine events while maintaining coverage of unexpected or potentially malicious activities.
+Use the StartsWith and EndsWith operators to create pattern-based selectors that can efficiently exclude entire categories of routine events while maintaining coverage of unexpected or potentially malicious activities.

 Resource-Based Cost Management

-Organize your filtering strategy around resource criticality and sensitivity levels.
-Implement comprehensive logging for production resources, sensitive data stores, and security-critical services while applying more aggressive filtering to development and testing environments.
+Organize your selection strategy around resource criticality and sensitivity levels.
+Implement comprehensive logging for production resources, sensitive data stores, and security-critical services while applying more aggressive selection criteria to development and testing environments.
 Use resource ARN patterns to automatically apply appropriate logging levels based on naming conventions.
 This approach ensures that cost optimization efforts don't compromise security monitoring for your most important assets while reducing unnecessary logging overhead for less critical resources.

 Security and Compliance Considerations